gabrielsantospds/Management-System-Frontend/README.md

 Axios is used to make HTTP requests to the backend application.
 All action buttons are highlighted on the page to facilitate CRUD operations for translators and documents.

 <br>
-In order to run the application on your machine, enter the following commands in your prompt: cd project-name npm install npm run dev
+In order to run the application on your machine, enter the following commands in your prompt: <br>
+cd project-name <br>
+npm install <br>
+npm run dev